transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 After you click **Add ordering service** on the nodes tab and step through the ordering service configuration panels, you can click **Edit configuration** on the Summary panel to view and edit the `JSON`.
 Note that if you do not select any advanced options in the console, then the generated `JSON` is empty, but you can insert your own customizations.

 Alternatively, if you do check any of the advanced options when you configure the ordering service, those settings are included in the `JSON` on the Summary panel.
-Any edits that you make to the JSON overrides what was specified in the console.
+Any edits that you make to the`JSON` override what was specified in the console.
 You can insert additional fields or modify the generated `JSON`.
-The overrides that are visible in the `JSON` on the **Summary page** are what is used to override the default settings when the ordering node is deployed.
-If you are deploying multiple ordering nodes, then the customizations are applied to each ordering node.
+The overrides that are visible in the `JSON` on the **Summary page** are what is used to override the default settings when the ordering node is deployed. **If you are deploying multiple ordering nodes, then the overrides are applied to each ordering node.**

-You don't need to include the entire set of available parameters in the `JSON`, only the parameters you want to override.
-For example, if you want to deploy an ordering node and override the `ServerTimeout` and specify a different port for the `statsd address` you would paste in the following `JSON`:
+You don't need to include the entire set of available parameters in the `JSON`, only any advanced deployment options that you selected in the console along with the parameters that you want to override.
+For example, if did not select any advanced options in the console and you want to deploy the ordering nodes with your own value for the  `ServerTimeout` and the `statsd address` port, you would paste the following `JSON` into the **Configuration updates** box:

 ```json
 {